-This is about a guest post Corinne McKay, a renown American translator, published on her website.
+This blog post is about a guest post Corinne McKay, a renowned American translator, published on her website.
 The article, Guest post: The importance of translating into your native language is written by Ann Marie Boulanger, M.A., Certified Translator (FR-EN) and a Quebec-based French to English translator.
-I am thrilled to see I am not the only… Continue reading Translating into Your Native Language
+I am thrilled to see I am not… Continue reading Translating into Your Native Language

 September 30th is International Translation Day, a day celebrated in Quebec through events to be hosted throughout the week.
 This year's theme Translation and Interpreting: Connecting Worlds Visit this page to learn where and when you can take part in different happy hours events organised to that effect throughout the week.
 About the theme These two professions… Continue reading International Translation Day 2018